KPkoodit/KPkoodit/README.md

 ## Tervehdys!
+Hello!

 Täältä löytyy opintojeni aikana tehtyjä projekteja ja koodaustehtäviä.
-Suurin osa projekteista on tehty ryhmätyönä.
-Suosittelen tutustumaan tuoreimpiin projekteihin keväästä 2023 alkaen
+Repot on siirretty tähän profiiliin, jotta olisi helpompi tarkastella minkälaisiin projekteihin olen opintojen aikana osallistunut.
+Suurin osa projekteista on tehty ryhmätyönä, jonka jälkeen olen jatkanut niiden kehittämistä omalla ajallani.
+Suosittelen tutustumaan tuoreimpiin repoihin keväästä 2023 alkaen

-Hello!
 Here you can find projects and assignments created during my studies.
-Most of the projects have been created by a group of students.
+The repositories were moved to this profile to make it easier to review what kind of projects I have participated in during my studies.
+Most of the projects have been created by a group of students and I have continued to developing them in my free time.
 Please, check the projects starting from 2023, they are the most complete ones

 Tuoreimmasta vanhimpaan:
 **Koneoppiminen**, kevät/spring 2024